Four (New Zealand TV channel): Closure plans

+Four

-On 6 February 2011, TV4 returned as Four.
-MediaWorks announced this in October 2010, and said the new network would focus on children's programming during the day and a range of shows aimed at the 18-to-49-year-old audience in the evening.
-The first programme to air on Four was The Simpsons episode "Elementary School Musical" (not coincidentally featuring New Zealand band Flight of the Conchords).
+In October 2010, MediaWorks announced the return of the TV4 format of a broader channel as Four, replacing C4.
+The new network would focus on children's programming during the day and a range of shows aimed at the 18-to-49-year-old audience in the evening.
+The launch announcement did not make it clear if it would launch an HD feed, meaning that certain shows such as the newer post-February 2009 episodes of The Simpsons would only be transmitted in standard definition after the launch.
+The changeover took place on 6 February 2011, at the end of C4's countdown Top 100 Music Videos Ever, and was followed by the Sesame Street-themed video of 1234 by Feist (Sesame Street being one of Four's launch titles, specifically for Four Kids).
+The first programme to air on Four was The Simpsons episode "Elementary School Musical" at 6pm (not coincidentally featuring New Zealand band Flight of the Conchords).

+Four's launch campaign featured a giant rubber duck installed at Auckland's harbour, for a package of idents commissioned by Special Group, to capture the channel's slogan, "feels like Four".

 At the end of 2012, Four began screening some new episodes of shows within seven days of the show being broadcasting in the United States under the Fast Four brand.
 Examples of shows include The Simpsons, Family Guy, Glee and How I Met Your Mother.
 New Zealand TV networks typically start screening most US television series around five months after the original release, usually first screening in late January or February at the end of the New Zealand summer, catching up to the US at the end of the season as all 22 episodes are broadcast week-after-week, not spread out over nine months as in the US.
 The transition of shows like Glee from TV3 to Four also lost the NZ On Air funding that is given to TV3 to get EIA-608 captions converted from source masters to the preferred Teletext format by TVNZ's Access Services.
 As New Zealand broadcasters are completely reliant on this process for program subtitling.

+Four was the main beneficiary of a new output deal with Fox which was signed on 20 December 2013.

+Beginning in 2014, Four's ratings began to fall to levels comparable to its launch phase, dipping further in October 2015, which eventually became its least-rated month.
+At the end of the year, TVNZ announced that it would take over the terrestrial rights to Four's flagships The Simpsons and Family Guy.
+Episodes of both shows would continue on Four until their existing rights expired.